ConcernedMotley/DAG-Green/README.md

 This project was created with [Node.js](https://nodejs.org/en/download/package-manager) and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Setup Instructions
-The following wiil need to be installed to run this solution
+The following wiil need to be installed to run this solution:

 [Node.js](https://nodejs.org/en/download/package-manager)

-install the [create-react-app](https://github.com/facebook/create-react-app) package by running:
+Install the [create-react-app](https://github.com/facebook/create-react-app) package by running:
 ### `npm install react-scripts`